 Such a way, the person’s appetite decreases and he or she eats and drinks very less and feels full sooner.
-Another type of Bariatric changes the small intestine of the individual.
+Another type of bariatric changes the small intestine of the individual.
 This also largely contributes to weight loss after the surgery.

-A person with severe obesity is recommended a Bariatric Surgery.
+A person with severe obesity is recommended a bariatric Surgery.
 It is suggested mainly to people who have been suffering from obesity for a long time and have failed to lose weight by other means such as medication, workout, etc. One may also require weight loss surgery in case of health problems such as type 2 diabetes, sleep apnea, etc. These conditions are linked to obesity.
 Bariatric surgery is a simple and easy way for obesity and health conditions related to it.

-Why is the Bariatric Surgery Done?
+Why is Bariatric Surgery Done?

 Gastric Bypass is performed to help an individual lose excess weight.
 This surgery reduces the risks of health conditions linked to obesity like: